 In vivo studies confirmed the possibility of OCT to recognize the multiple-layer structure of the GI wall[15,16]; the possibility to introduce the OCT probe into a standard transparent catheter for cannulation during an ERCCP procedure permits the epithelial layers of the pancreato-biliary ductal system and sphincter of Oddi to be investigated.
 From a clinical point of view, OCT imaging of the pancreatic and biliary ductal system could improve the diagnostic accuracy for ductal epithelial changes and the differential diagnosis between neoplastic and non-neoplastic lesions, since in several conditions, X-ray morphology obtained by ERCP and other imaging techniques may be non-diagnostic, and the sensitivity of intraductal brush cytology during ERCP procedures is highly variable.

 In our studies, a near-focus OCT probe (Pentax, Lightlab Imaging, Westford, MA, USA) was used, with a penetration depth of about 1 mm and a resolution of approximately 10 μm.
 The probe operates at 1.2-1.4 μm center wavelength (nominal value: 1.3 μm), with a scan frequency ranging from 1000 to 4000 kHz (nominal value: 3125 kHz).
 Radial and longitudinal scanning resolutions have an operating range in tissue of 15-20 μm (nominal value: 18 μm), and 21-27 μm (nominal value: 24 μm), respectively.
 Infrared light is delivered to the imaging site through a single optical fiber 0.006 diameter.
 OCT probe is assembled in a catheter with an outer diameter of 1.2 mm; the catheter-based probe consists of a rotating probe encased in a transparent outer sheath, which remains stationary while the rotating probe has a pullback movement of 1 mm/s, with an acquisition rate of 10 frames per second.
 Using this technique, a segment of tissue 5.5 cm long can be filmed over a 55-s period.

 The esophagus and the esophago-gastric junction has been the most widely investigated organ so far.
-Esophago-gastric junction appears at OCT investigation clearly recognizable because the stomach wall shows a different OCT pattern, characterized by the presence of a vertical crypt-and-pit architecture of the mucosa that changes abruptly to the horizontal, layered tissue architecture of the esophageal squamous epithelium (Figure ).
+Esophago-gastric junction appears at OCT investigation clearly recognizable because the stomach wall shows a different OCT pattern, characterized by the presence of a vertical crypt-and-pit architecture of the mucosa that changes abruptly to the horizontal, layered tissue architecture of the esophageal squamous epithelium (Figure 1).

-In normal conditions, OCT imaging of esophageal wall recognizes a multiple-layer structure characterized by a superficial weakly scattering (hypo-reflective) layer, corresponding to the squamous epithelium, a highly scattering (hyper-reflective) layer corresponding to the lamina propria, a weakly scattering layer corresponding to the muscularis mucosae, a moderately scattering layer corresponding to the submucosa, and a weakly scattering, deep layer corresponding to muscularis propria (Figure ).
+In normal conditions, OCT imaging of esophageal wall recognizes a multiple-layer structure characterized by a superficial weakly scattering (hypo-reflective) layer, corresponding to the squamous epithelium, a highly scattering (hyper-reflective) layer corresponding to the lamina propria, a weakly scattering layer corresponding to the muscularis mucosae, a moderately scattering layer corresponding to the submucosa, and a weakly scattering, deep layer corresponding to muscularis propria (Figure 2).
 The latter layer is not even recognizable in vivo, depending on the depth of penetration of the OCT probe used.
 Submucosal glands and vessels have also been identified[5-8].
 In a recent ex vivo study the muscularis mucosae was distinctly recognized during OCT investigation by using a Ti: Sapphire laser light source.